dfmorrison/pyactup/doc/index.rst

   .. math:: B_{i} = \ln(\frac{n}{1 - d}) - d \ln(L)

+The ``optimized_learning`` parameter may also be set to a positive integer.
+This specifies a number of most recent reinforcements of a chunk to be used to compute the base-level activation in the normal way, with the contributions of any older than those approximated using a formula similar to the preceding.

-Note that setting the ``decay`` parameter to ``None`` disables the computation of base level activation.
-That is, the base level component of the total activation is zero in this case.
+Note that setting the ``decay`` parameter to ``None`` disables the computation of base-level activation.
+That is, the base-level component of the total activation is zero in this case.

 Activation noise
 ~~~~~~~~~~~~~~~~